Advanced Expressions

 Overview

-Within the metrcs view yaml, you can apply aggregate sql expressions to create derived metrics or non-aggregate expressions to adjust dimension settings.
-SQL expressions are specific to the underlying OLAP engine so keep that in mind when editing directly in the yaml.
+Within the metrics view YAML, you can apply aggregate SQL expressions to create derived metrics or non-aggregate expressions to adjust dimension settings.
+SQL expressions are specific to the underlying OLAP engine, so keep that in mind when editing directly in the YAML.

 For most of the examples here, DuckDB is being used.
-However most if not all the functionality is possible on different OLAP engines.
+However, most if not all of the functionality is possible on different OLAP engines.
 You will need to refer to that specific OLAP's reference documentation.
-Don't hestitate to reach out to us if you have any questions!
+Don't hesitate to reach out to us if you have any questions!

 Rill's modeling layer provides open-ended SQL compatibility for complex SQL queries.
 More details can be found in our modeling section.